 64-bit Windows Builds

 An optimized 64-bit Windows Cura version is now available.
-This allows loading larger model files.
+This allows loading of larger model files.

-Cura allows to set a number of lines/layers instead of millimeters.
+Cura allows setting a number of lines/layers instead of millimeters.
 The engine automatically calculates the right settings.

 Per-object settings allow you to override individual profile settings per object.